 - sponge toffee in Canada

-Ok, let’s get back to the candy making, First off, I am a novice candy maker, terms like hard ball, and soft-crack are all foreign to me.
+Ok, let’s get back to the candy making, First off, I am a novice candy maker, terms like hardball and soft-crack are all foreign to me.
 I started with a recipe that had “easy” in the title and required no candy thermometer.
 I actually attempted this recipe a few times before moving on, it resulted in a flat candy with little aeration and was a no go for me.

-The second recipe I tried used vinegar, I thought that would combat the “flatness” of the first few batches.
+The second recipe I tried using vinegar, I thought that would combat the “flatness” of the first few batches.
 It did, and that is putting it mildly.
 It is shocking is how long sponge candy can and will continue to expand, even after it has been poured in a pan.
 Big mess would be an understatement for what happened in my kitchen that day.

 With each and every attempt I was beginning to grasp the concept of candy making, and also discover where my challenges were coming from.
 I quickly realized with each and every single attempt, though, was that my smooth top electric stove lacked precise temperature control, and even heating, which was where the majority of my problems stemmed from.
 All of my problems were easily fixed with a cheap candy thermometer.
 If sponge candy is your first venture into candy making, I can not strongly enough suggest picking up a thermometer, especially if you have an electric stove.
 I can also see where an induction cook-top would be very handy in this process if you have one.
 I had a NuWave Precision Induction Cooktop, but sadly, it mysteriously just quit working before I began my quest to make sponge candy, has anyone else had this problem?

-- 1/4 tsp Gelatin, unflavored
+- 1/4 tsp Gelatin unflavored

 - 1 tbsp cold water